 Summer is the time when kids are bustling about trying to form plans to keep themselves entertained during their long days of complete freedom.

 For those who are unemployed, summer leaves open days with all kinds of possibilities.
-As a result, here’s a compilation of ten interesting activities to try before the season comes to a close.
+As a result, here’s a compilation of ten interesting summer activities to try before the season comes to a close.
 Whether or not there is a source of income flowing, the majority of these fun summer activities are friendly to the average wallet, so time can still be well spent.

 Fun Summer Activities with Friends

 - Throw a themed party – The first thing that tends to pop into people’s minds for all those summer nights is “party.”
 This should definitely be crossed off the summer to-do list but in a unique fashion.
 A themed party is a way to have friends talking for weeks.

 Themes for parties can range in any direction, from a Mardi Gras party to a music-of-the-decade party.
 Party411 has great ideas for themes, props, games, and anything else needed to plan a successful party.

 - Competitive tournaments – Tournaments are a great way to bond with friends for those with a competitive streak.
 Grab your tennis rackets and head to your local tennis court to see who can swipe out their component the quickest, or maybe try an endurance test.
 Why not head to the arcade and have a Skee-ball tournament or go miniature golfing and see who can do the best, but only putting in crazy poses.
 The more inventive the rules, the more laughter and fun to enjoy.